 There is a connection between tourism and art.
-Many travelers visit galleries and art museums, where they can find the art history of many previous generations.
+Many travellers visit galleries and art museums, where they can find the art history of many previous generations.

-Other choice that exists for Tattoo tourists in USA is – Skin & Bones: Tattoos in the Life of the American Sailor is a popular exhibition hosted in Seaport Museum, Philadelphia.
+Another choice that exists for Tattoo tourists in the USA is – Skin & Bones: Tattoos in the Life of the American Sailor is a popular exhibition hosted in Seaport Museum, Philadelphia.

 It shows the history of tattoos and their migration from east to west which happened mainly due to international commerce and trade.